sethyuan/logseq-plugin-smartsearch/README.en.md

 - Search by tag.
 Format `#tag`, `##tag` to also include it's descendants and `#>tag` to also include it's immediate children.
 - Search for blocks not containing the specified tag, used in combinations, see below.
 Format `#!tag`.
 - Completion of tag names is supported, just type part of the tag.
+- `>tag` for a candidate tag list that refers to `tag` to be use further in the query.
 - Search by property existence.
 Format `@property`.
 - Search by property non-existence.
 Format `@!property`.
 - Search by property value, can also work with partial value.
 Format `@property: value`.